-One way for volunteers to help is to join one of the eight subcommittees that the GSTF has established.
+One way for volunteers to help is to join one of the seven subcommittees that the GSTF has established.

 CARBON REDUCTION - The objective of this subcommittee is to guide the Village in making energy-efficient choices and educate the community concerning how each of us can make a positive difference in the move away from hydrocarbon fuels and adopt lifestyle changes to reduce greenhouse gases and our overall carbon footprint.
 We will do this by: